Background of our group

 But the park is not “unused land.”
 There was absolutely no scientific basis for removing the 661 acres of pristine coastal barrens from the protection and public ownership that it had enjoyed for 45 years.
 On the contrary, Owls Head Provincial Park contains many features important for conservation, including wetlands, coastal barrens, habitat for endangered species, and a globally rare ecosystem.
 Biologist Katie Porter reported that the development of Owls Head would mean “complete destruction of [the site’s] ecological features.”

 Our group decided to launch a volunteer-run website so that the relevant information can be available to all concerned citizens.
 Here you will find government documents, news coverage, scientific articles, and letters from concerned citizens.
-Together, we can hold the Ministers to account and seek to reverse their decision.
-Keep reading to find out how you can help protect Owls Head Provincial Park.
+Together, we can hold the government to account and seek to reverse their decision.